-The first crate we had opened had informed us that Acts of Wanton Wonder were coming, and 7 Alleys was truly an act of wanton wonder.
+The first crate we’d opened had informed us that Acts of Wanton Wonder were coming, and 7 Alleys was truly an act of wanton wonder.
 We knew there was more to come.

-Anyone who picked up a piece of confetti found another clue – another riddle with a picture of a boar.
+Anyone who picked up a piece of confetti found another clue – another riddle

+[4.52 – cut to Bransholme Riddle image hold until 5.10]

+with a picture of a boar.
 Our followers quickly deciphered that the next ‘Act of Wanton Wonder’ must be coming to Bransholme, as the name of the estate comes from an old Scandinavian word meaning ‘wild boar water meadow’.

+[5.10 cut pause in speech]

+[5.15 – cut to actors]

 Our investigations continued and shortly after 7 Alleys we found a strange gold object in a crate that smelled very strongly of ginger.
 We knew what it was straight away, but we wanted to have some fun and ask people to guess.
-We had all sorts of funny answers, but we eventually revealed that it was The Gold Nose of Green Ginger!
+We had all sorts of funny answers, but we eventually revealed that it was

+[5.37 – cut to Gold Nose in white gloved palm image]

+The Gold Nose of Green Ginger!

-The Gold Nose of Green Ginger was considered a myth; last seen fifty years ago when foundations to lay the first houses on Bransholme were dug.
+[Cut 5.41 – 6.22 - The Gold Nose of Green Ginger was considered a myth; last seen fifty years ago when foundations to lay the first houses on Bransholme were dug.
 Workmen discovered a small casket with the Nose lying inside.
 Soon after its initial discovery it disappeared completely, assumed lost or stolen.
-Legend says the Gold Nose is entirely lucky, so there’s no wonder someone would want to steal it.
+Legend says the Gold Nose is extremely lucky, so no wonder someone would want to steal it. ]

+[Cut from Gold Nose image straight to Land of Green Ginger marks images (there are a few) at 6.23.
+Hold Land of Green Ginger marks image until 6.40]

 Then, Land of Green Ginger marks began appearing at North Point Shopping Centre in Bransholme.
 General Manager, Louise had been following our investigations and swiftly offered up an empty shop unit to display The Gold Nose of Green Ginger.

+[Cut 6.40-6.44 and cut back to actors at 6.44]

 We accepted Louise’s kind offer and finally we could announce that The Gold Nose would be making a momentous return to Bransholme, on display at North Point Shopping Centre for two months.

+[6.58 – cut to footage from opening ceremony and general shop footage – close ups of nose behind glass.
+Over lay below speech till 7.24]

+[7.01-7.06 cut pause in speech]

-While the Gold Nose was on display thosuands of people came to wish on it, share a secret and enjoy all sorts of different activities, from Nose Flute lessons to nose-themed birthday parties.
+While the Gold Nose was on display thousands of people came to wish on it, share a secret and enjoy all sorts of different activities, from Nose Flute lessons to nose-themed birthday parties.
 Lots of people have reported that their wishes have come true.

+[7.24-7.30 cut pause in speech]

+[7.24 cut to footage of closing ceremony to overlay below speech until ]

 On Saturday 19 August, The Gold Nose was taken to Hull History Centre and received by the Lord Mayor for safekeeping in the city.
-There was a celebratory procession with banner bearers and a nose flute orchestra, and lots of people came to say goodbye.
-The Nose is on display at Hull History Centre for the foreseeable future – who knows what adventures it'll get up to after that!
+[Cut 7.40-7.50 - There was a celebratory procession with banner bearers and a nose flute orchestra, and lots of people came to say goodbye.]
+The Nose is on display at Hull History Centre for the foreseeable future – who knows what adventures it'll have after that!

+[Cut pause in speech 8:02-8:05]

+[8.05 – cut to actors]

 But that wasn’t all that happened through June, July and August.
 Our Land of Green Ginger investigations really haven’t stopped!
 Just two days after The Gold Nose of Green Ginger was returned to Bransholme began our busiest month yet!

+[8.28 cut to other camera?]